Tom Selleck: Personal life

 From 1971 to 1982, Selleck was married to model Jacqueline Ray.
 During that time, he adopted her son, Kevin Shepard (born 1966), who went on to be the drummer for the American rock band Tonic.
-On August 7, 1987, Selleck married Jillie Joan Mack (born 1957), whom he met in Britain.
+On August 7, 1987, Selleck married Jillie Mack, whom he met in Britain.
 They have one daughter, Hannah (born December 16, 1988).

-Selleck has said he is Episcopalian, and got instruction from Blue Bloods co-star Bridget Moynahan on how to properly cross himself when playing his Catholic character Frank Reagan.
+Selleck has said he is Episcopalian.

 Selleck and his family live near Thousand Oaks-Westlake Village, California, on a 60 acre avocado ranch in Hidden Valley formerly owned by Dean Martin.
 In a 2012 interview with People, Selleck talked about living and working on his ranch: "So I like to get outside and work on the ranch, from fixing roads to clearing brush.
 I hate going to the gym, so sweating outdoors sure beats sitting on a stationary bike staring at my navel.
 And I work cheaper than anyone I could hire to do it."

 He has said that he does not personally use text messages or email.

-Selleck is an accomplished indoor and beach volleyball player, playing the outside hitter position for the Outrigger Canoe Club, Honolulu.
-(Son Kevin attended Selleck's alma mater, USC, and became a volleyball team All-American in 1990.)
-Outrigger Canoe Club teammate Dennis Berg, in the summer 2011 issue of Volleyball USA magazine, said of Selleck, "Tom was a great teammate, appreciative of being included with such a talented and experienced group, practicing and playing hard when his Magnum schedule permitted....
+Selleck is an indoor and beach volleyball player, playing the outside hitter position for the Outrigger Canoe Club, Honolulu.
+(Note: His son Kevin attended Selleck's alma mater, USC, and became a volleyball team All-American in 1990.)
+Outrigger Canoe Club teammate Dennis Berg said of Selleck, "Tom was a great teammate, appreciative of being included with such a talented and experienced group, practicing and playing hard when his Magnum schedule permitted. ...
 He was very patient with all of us, and we relished the big crowds that replaced the usual sparse number of players' friends and spouses at the national tourney matches."